 1. Use the Virgin Australia website

 The Virgin Australia website is the default place to research Virgin Australia reward availability using your Velocity Points.
 The search tool is decent enough.
-The only thing we’d wish for is a wider calendar view of availability as you currently need to go day-by-day to find reward seats.
+The only thing we’d wish for is a wider calendar view of availability as you currently need to go day-by-day to find reward seats when there’s availability.
+You can only seem to get to the monthly calendar when your ideal travel date has nothing available.

 Read our full guide to finding reward seats with Virgin Australia.